digant73/rpcs3/BUILDING.md

 - add and set the `QTDIR` environment variable, e.g. `<QtInstallFolder>\6.7.3\msvc2019_64\`
 - or use the [Visual Studio Qt Plugin](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019)

   **NOTE:** If you have issues with the Qt plugin, you may want to uninstall the Qt Plugin and install the [Legacy Qt Plugin](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.LEGACYQtVisualStudioTools2019) instead.

 In order to build **RPCS3** with **CMake** (with both VS 2022 or standalone CMake):
 - add and set the `CMAKE_PREFIX_PATH` environment variable to the **Qt** libs path, e.g. `<QtInstallFolder>\6.7.3\msvc2019_64\`

 ### Linux

 These are the essentials tools to build RPCS3 on Linux.
-Some of them can be installed through your favorite package manager.
+Some of them can be installed through your favorite package manager:
 - Clang 17+ or GCC 13+
 - [CMake 3.28.0+](https://www.cmake.org/download/)
 - [Qt 6.7.3](https://www.qt.io/download-qt-installer)